BolajiAyodeji/Blogposts/cjyaj1be3000hvjs1z2ipvmuw.md

-## Getting started with Hugo and deploying to Netlify.
+## Getting Started with Hugo and Deploying to Netlify

 Hugo is a fast and modern static site generator written in [Go](https://golang.org/) and designed to make website creation fun again.
 It builds pages when you create or update your content.
 Websites built with Hugo are extremely fast and secure like [https://bolajiayodeji.com](https://bolajiayodeji.com/).
 In technical terms, Hugo takes a source directory of files and templates and uses these as input to create a complete website.